 What is Hakbit?

 Hakbit ransomware was discovered by GrujaRS.
 Like most software of this type, it encrypts files so that victims cannot regain access unless they restore them with a decryption tool, which can only be purchased from the cyber criminals who designed the ransomware.
-Hakbit changes filenames of all encrypted files by adding the ".crypted" extension (updated variants append ".horse" or ".turretsyndrome" extensions).
+Hakbit changes filenames of all encrypted files by adding the ".crypted" extension (updated variants append ".horse", ".turretsyndrome", ".pay" or ".crypt" extensions).
 For example, it renames "1.jpg" to "1.jpg.crypted", and so on.
 Furthermore, Hakbit changes the victim's wallpaper and creates a ransom message within the "HELP_ME_RECOVER_MY_FILES.txt" text file.